instrumentisto/rust-incubator/faq.md

 #### When and how are the meetings held?

-Meetings are held four times a week on weekdays according to your group's schedule.
+Meetings are held four times a week on weekdays (except Tuesday) according to your group's schedule.
+The meeting lasts about 1 hour.
+All appointments will be in your calendar.
+Attendance at the first meeting is mandatory.

+#### Will the meeting be recorded?

+No, there will be no recordings of the meetings, so do your best not to miss them.

 #### How do I start completing tasks?